top of page

 • For first-time undergraduate students, the 12-month dropout rate is 24.1%.

-• Among first-time undergraduates, 25.7% eventually drop out; among all undergraduates, up to 40% drop out.
+• Among first-time undergraduates, 25.7% eventually drop out; and among all undergraduates, up to 40% drop out.

 Clearly, dropping out of university is more common than you might think.